sau-arv-gul/Pastebin-Archive-Web-Scraper-/README.md

    ![Image](https://github.com/user-attachments/assets/02c964cd-91ec-4723-b1d3-d65c1b7ca102)

-7. **Search for Keywords**
+7. **Search for Keywords and logging activities**
-   → If any keyword is found in the content, the paste is logged.
+      The tool checks each paste for specific keywords (like t.me).
+If a keyword is found,
+      it logs the result with details like the time, paste ID, and keywords found.
+      The log entries  look like this:
      ![Image](https://github.com/user-attachments/assets/8fc317e9-d528-42de-8f81-f29a0dc36bbf)

 9. **Results**